Banner image: Mount Fuji from the Arakurayama Sengen Park, Japan. Photo: Karen Z, copyright Unsplash.com

 The University of Tokyo Graduate Schools for Law and Politics will cover the following costs:

-• Accommodation in Tokyo for the nights of 2 - 7 February 2026 (six nights), including breakfast.
+- Accommodation in Tokyo for 7 - 13 February 2027 (check-out on the morning of 13 February 2027), including breakfast.
 The hotel rooms are for single occupancy and are to be used only by participants.

 ANU College of Law, Governance and Policy will provide successful participants with:

-• travel insurance for the duration of this opportunity
+- Travel insurance for the duration of this opportunity if travel is booked via the University’s travel provider, ATPI.

 Please note that no additional funding can be provided to students through other Scholarships, Bursaries, or Funds offered by ANU College of Law, Governance and Policy.